ISoftware-co-za/MyWork/Analysis/Brief.md

 ## Problem

 Knowledge workers often juggle various tasks, including ad-hoc requests, recurring work, projects, production issues, support, and maintenance.
-This can lead to disorganization, missed deadlines, and difficulty tracking progress.
+This can lead to disorganisation, missed deadlines, and difficulty tracking progress.
 Additionally, collaboration with internal and external stakeholders can be cumbersome.

 ## Solution

 Develop a software product that empowers individuals and teams to effectively manage their work.
 The software should offer functionalities for:

 - **Task recording and tracking:** Create tasks for various categories like projects, support tickets, and ad-hoc requests.
-- **Work organization:** Prioritize tasks, set due dates, and categorize them for easy filtering and searching.
+- **Work organisation:** Prioritise tasks, set due dates, and categorize them for easy filtering and searching.
 - **Collaboration:** Assign tasks to team members, share files and notes, and facilitate communication within the platform.
 - **Record keeping:** Maintain a historical record of completed tasks and associated information for future reference.
 - TBD time keeping